 aloke Light offering mantra and prayer

-This light offering mantra was composed in Lantsa Sanskrit, with the purpose to decorate on a newly built butter-lamp house at Khenpo Namgyal’s school and home for orphaned and troubled family children.
+This light offering mantra is composed in Lantsa Sanskrit, with the purpose to decorate on a newly built butter-lamp house at Khenpo Namgyal’s school and home for orphaned and troubled family children.

 The mantra om banza aloke ah hum is usually vocalised with mudra hand-gesture when offering light, traditionally in the form of a butter lamp.
 This is accompanied with a short prayer scribed in Umé: